tudurom/bsc-thesis/doc/main.typ

 such as by maintaining a second version of a compiler implemented in a different language, as is the case of Go with its alternative implementation `gccgo`
 #footnote[https://gcc.gnu.org/onlinedocs/gccgo/ (Accessed on 09-05-2024.)].
-These programs, for which not just the executable is reproducible, but also the build tools involved in its production, are said to be bootstrappable
+These programs, which can be built without requiring binary components in the build system to escape dependency cycles, are said to be bootstrappable
 @bootstrappableorg @og_bootstrap.
 Bootstrappability is hard, because it requires developers to put in additional work to maintain it, and is outside the scope of this thesis.